fluent/fluentd-kubernetes-daemonset/README.md

 In Kubernetes and default setting, fluentd needs root permission to read logs in `/var/log` and write `pos_file` to `/var/log`.
 To avoid permission error, you need to set `FLUENT_UID` environment variable to `0` in your Kubernetes configuration.

+## Maintainers

+Some images are contributed by users.
+If you have a problem/question for following images, ask it to contributors.

+- cloudwatch : @so0k
+- papertrail : @alexouzounis
+- kafka : @erhudy
+- graylog : @rtnpro
+- gcs : @andor-pierdelacabeza
+- Amazon Kinesis : @shiftky
+- logz.io : @SaMnCo / @jamielennox

 ### References

 [Kubernetes Logging with Fluentd][fluentd-article]